robinesp/journey-orchestrator/README.md

 The app is deployed using Vercel and available at: https://journey-orchestrator.vercel.app/.
 Commits to the main branch trigger a production deployment, while commits on all other branches trigger preview deployments.

+A Github action is implemented to run the Cypress tests on every push to the repository.